 Russian dwarf hamsters can squeeze into wires of a metal cage and destroy complex setups with plastic connecting tubes, which may lead to eventual escape.

-Russian dwarfs should live in solid cage with good-quality lids.
+As a result, Russian dwarfs should live in solid cage with good-quality lids.
 A food dish and a water bottle are equally needed to hang over the cage side.
 Shavings from aspen trees make for a secure and cosy bed.

 Hamsters enjoy having a place to hide and even something as straightforward as a cardboard tube from a roll of paper towels would do.
 Toys like chew sticks made of wood satisfy their urge to chew while also helping to prevent their teeth from wearing down and becoming too long.